 I am satisfied that the business model, conditions imposed, and any other information contained in the application will provide that the lawful operation of the premises will not be detrimental to the local or broader community.

-In particular, the Plan of Management and licence conditions will serve to mitigate any potential negative impacts
+In particular, the Plan of Management and licence conditions will serve to mitigate any potential negative impacts on the neighbouring premises.

 CONCLUSION